36th Street

 Origin of name Joseph Wainwright

-The original name of 36th Street was Wainwrights Lane,[1] named for Joseph Wainwright, who operated a brewery on the Allegheny River that later became part of the Pittsburgh Brewing Company.[2][3][4]
+The original name of 36th Street north of Butler Street was Wainwrights Lane,[1] named for Joseph Wainwright, who operated a brewery on the Allegheny River that later became part of the Pittsburgh Brewing Company.[2][3][4]
 (Bruce S. Cridlebaugh names Zachariah Wainwright,[3] Joseph's son and a later proprietor,[4] whose name appears in the 1872 Hopkins atlas.)[5]
 In 1851, the heirs of Peter Dravo (eponym of Dravo Street, today 37th Street) laid out a plan of lots and widened Wainwrights Lane, renaming it Wainwright Street.[1][2][6][5][7]

 Wainwright Island lay along the left bank of the Allegheny River at this point.[8][9][10][11][2][6][12]
 This island is thought to be where George Washington landed during his 1753 crossing.[3]
 The narrow channel separating the island from Lawrenceville seems to have been filled in sometime between 1872 and 1876.[5][7]
 The Hopkins atlases from 1872 and 1882 call it McCullough's Island,[5][13] named for Michael McCullough, Jr. (see Bessemer Street), but the name Wainwright Island appears again in the 1890 Hopkins atlas.[14]